ansible/ansible-sign/docs/rundown.rst

 could then run through the signing workflow above within the normal CI workflow/container/environment.

+When signing a project using GPG, the environment variable ``ANSIBLE_SIGN_GPG_PASSPHRASE`` can be set to the passphrase of the signing key.
+This can be injected (and masked/secured) in a CI pipeline.

 ``ansible-sign`` will return with a different exit-code depending on the scenario at hand, both during signing and verification.
 This can also be useful in the context of CI and automation, as a CI environment can act differently